One of the reasons we send little things like these flat bears!

 On one such patrol, our lead security vehicle stopped in the middle of the street.
 This is not normal and is very unsafe, so the following vehicles began to inquire over the radio.
 The lead vehicle reported a little girl sitting in the road and said she just would not budge.
 The command vehicle told the lead to simply go around her and to be kind as they did.
 The street was wide enough to allow this maneuver and so they waved to her as they drove around.

-If you sent over a toy to a Marine (or any US Service member) you took part in this.
+So, if you sent over a toy to a Marine (or any US Service member) you took part in this.
 You are a reason that Iraq has to believe in a better future.
 Thank you so much for supporting us and for supporting our cause over here.